Cacti/plugin_gpsmap/README.md

 * **Initial Latitude, Longitude, Elevation**

-  You should set the Latitude/Longitude so that the initial map centers on the center of your ditributed devices.
+  You should set the Latitude/Longitude so that the initial map centers on the center of your distributed devices.
 You can zoom in by entering a higher elevation factor (note these can only be whole numbers at this time).
 The following is an example of how to default to showing the whole world: